vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 }
 ```

-We are going to create a vkb::InstanceBuilder, which is from the VkBootstrap library, and abstracts the creation of a Vulkan VkInstance.
+We are going to create a `vkb::InstanceBuilder`, which is from the VkBootstrap library, and abstracts the creation of a Vulkan `VkInstance`.

 For the creation of the instance, we want it to have the name "Example Vulkan Application", have validation layers enabled, and use default debug logger.
 The "Example Vulkan Application" name does not matter.
 You can set the name to whatever you want.
-When initializing a VkInstance, the name of the application and engine is supplied.
+When initializing a `VkInstance`, the name of the application and engine is supplied.
 This is so that driver vendors have a easier time finding the name of the game/engine, so they can tweak internal driver logic for them alone.
 For us, it's not really important.

 We want to enable validation layers by default.
 With what we are going to do during the guide, there is no need to ever turn them off, as they will catch our errors very nicely.
 On a more advanced engine, you would only enable the layers in debug mode, or with a specific configuration parameter.
 Vulkan validation layers can slow down the performance of the vulkan calls significantly, so once we begin loading complex scenes with lots of data, we will want to disable them to see what the real performance of the code is.